 Techniques in proper exercise methods will be studied and practiced during each class period.
 Emphasis will be given to a study of health measures that accompany good physical training.
 Fall and Spring.

-PED 102 - Basketball
+PED 102 - Basketball 1 hour credit

 Basic techniques, skills, and rules are emphasized in this course.
 Activities include participation and the study of safety factors.
 Fall & Spring.